MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

     *AADSTS90094: &lt;clientAppDisplayName&gt; needs permission to access resources in your organization that only an admin can grant.
 Please ask an admin to grant permission to this app before you can use it.
 In this case, an audit event will also be logged with a Category of **"ApplicationManagement"** Activity Type of **"Consent to application"**, and Status Reason of **"Risky application detected"**.*

->[!Note]
+> [!NOTE]
->Any tasks that require administrator’s approval will have operational overhead.
+> Any tasks that require administrator's approval will have operational overhead.
 The "**Consent and permissions, User consent settings**" is in **Preview** currently.
-Once it is ready for general availability (GA), the "**Allow user consent from verified publishers, for selected permissions**" feature should reduce administrators’ overhead and it is recommended for most organizations.
+Once it is ready for general availability (GA), the "**Allow user consent from verified publishers, for selected permissions**" feature should reduce administrators' overhead and it is recommended for most organizations.
->

 :::image type="content" source="./media/incident-response-playbook-app-consent/consentpermissions.png" alt-text="consent":::

 **Educate your application developers to follow the trustworthy app ecosystem.**
-To help developers build high-quality and secure integrations, we’re also announcing [public preview of the Integration Assistant in Azure AD app registrations.](/azure/active-directory/develop/identity-platform-integration-checklist)
+To help developers build high-quality and secure integrations, we're also announcing [public preview of the Integration Assistant in Azure AD app registrations.](/azure/active-directory/develop/identity-platform-integration-checklist)

 - The Integration Assistant analyzes your app registration and benchmarks it against a set of recommended security best practices.
-- The Integration Assistant highlights best practices that are relevant during each phase of your integration’s lifecycle—from development all the way to monitoring—and ensures every stage is properly configured.
+- The Integration Assistant highlights best practices that are relevant during each phase of your integration's lifecycle—from development all the way to monitoring—and ensures every stage is properly configured.
-- It’s designed to make your job easier, whether you’re integrating your first app or you’re an expert looking to improve your skills.
+- It's designed to make your job easier, whether you're integrating your first app or you're an expert looking to improve your skills.

 **Educate your organization on consent tactics ([phishing tactics, admin and user consents](/azure/active-directory/develop/application-consent-experience) ):**

 - Check for poor spelling and grammar.
-If an email message or the application’s consent screen has spelling and grammatical errors, it’s likely to be a suspicious application.
+If an email message or the application's consent screen has spelling and grammatical errors, it's likely to be a suspicious application.
 - Keep a watchful eye on app names and domain URLs.
 Attackers like to spoof app names that make it appear to come from legitimate applications or companies but drive you to consent to a malicious app.
 - Make sure you recognize the app name and domain URL before consenting to an application.